Colorado Health Corps reporting

 - Total number of patient encounters for the reporting period.

-- Site manager contact information for independent verification.
+- Site manager contact information for independent certification of the report.

-The exit survey helps us improve the quality of the program based on your feedback.
+The exit survey helps the Primary Care Office improve the quality of the program based on your feedback.
 It also allows us to determine the attributes of a successful provider and practice site according to program priorities.
-All providers must complete this survey before we can issue a letter and certificate of completion for participation in the Colorado Health Service Corps.
+All providers must complete this survey before we can issue a letter of completion for participation in the Colorado Health Service Corps.